 Don’t Organize Anything

-It does not matter if you are a pantser or outliner, you need to have some idea what you are going to write.
-If your book is fiction, you should at least have an idea who your characters are, what their goal is, and what is going to happen along the way.
+It does not matter if you are a pantser or outliner.
+You need to have some idea what you are going to write.
+If your book is fiction then you should at least have an idea who your characters are, what their goal is, and what is going to happen along the way.
 For non-fiction, you need to at least have a topic and a rough outline of what points you are wanting to cover.
 The reason for this is when you have a plan, you can sit down at the computer and start writing.
 You do not need to have an extremely detailed outline, just enough to get you going instead of staring at a blank page.

 Keep Rewriting Your First Paragraph

 This is what seems to stop me, a lot.
 Your first paragraph, first page, well your entire first draft is not going to be perfect.
 If you do not get words on the page, you will not have anything to fix.
-Do not edit while you type, just get the words out and then you will at least have a first draft.
-This is why a lot of people never get a book completed, they think the story should be perfect first time around.
+Do not edit while you type.
+Just get the words out and then you will at least have a first draft.
+This is why a lot of people never get a book completed.
+They think the story should be perfect first time around.

 Get Swept Up in Internet Research